AthenaisGautier/athenaisgautier.github.io/_pages/baking.md

 # Baking

-{% include gallery_of_sweets caption="When I'm not working, you might find me baking and experimenting new dishes!" %}
+{% include feature_row id="gallery_of_sweets" caption="When I'm not working, you might find me baking and experimenting new dishes!" %}

 # Discovering new places !